katiesaund/brad_website/content/home/about.md

 # Biography

-I recently obtained my PhD in the ARM Lab at the University of Michigan.
-I work on robotic learning, belief-space planning, and teleoperation.
+I am a PhD Robotics Engineer with 10+ years of experience building autonomous systems, robotic evaluation frameworks, and planning algorithms.